-NOTE: Whether re-installing or replacing the powered anode rod, check for any leaks and immediately correct if found.
+If the anode rod show signs of either or both it should be replaced.
+NOTE: Whether re-installing or replacing the anode rod, check for any leaks and immediately correct if found.

-In replacing the powered anode:
+In replacing the anode:

-- Turn off electrical supply and gas supply to the water heater. - 2.
-Shut off the water supply and open a nearby hot water faucet to depressurize the water tank. - 3.
-Drain approximately 5 gallons of water from tank (Refer to the "Draining and Flushing" section for proper procedures).
-Close drain valve. - 4.
-Remove the wiring connection on the top of the powered anode rod and remove the old powered anode rod (Figure 22). - 5.
-Use Teflon® tape or approved pipe sealant on threads and install new anode rod. - Turn on water supply and open nearby hot water faucet to purge air from water system.
-Check for any leaks and immediately correct any if found. - Turn on electrical and gas supplies.
-Restart the water heater as directed under the "Operating Your Water Heater."
-See the "Repair Parts Illustration" section for anode rod location.
+- Turn off gas supply to the water heater. - Shut off the water supply and open a nearby hot water faucet to depressurize the water tank. - 3.
+Drain approximately 5 gallons of water from tank.
+(Refer to "Draining and Flushing" for proper procedures).
+Close drain valve.

+- 4. Remove the old anode rod. - Use Teflon® tape or approved pipe sealant on threads and install new anode rod. - 6.
+Turn on water supply and open a nearby hot water faucet to purge air from water system. - 7.
+Check for any leaks and immediately correct any if found. - 8.
+Restart the water heater as directed in this manual.
+See the Repair Parts Illustration for anode rod location.

 TEFLON® is a registered trademark of E.I.
-Du Pont De Nemours and Company
+Du Pont De Nemours and Company.